-Do not worry because not knowing how to freeze Brussel sprouts effectively in order to prolong their shelf life.
-This article will help you find out the most detailed guide to freezing Brussel sprouts and some related information about them.
+Do not worry about not knowing how to freeze Brussel sprouts effectively in order to prolong their shelf life.
+This article will help you find out the most detailed guide to freezing Brussel sprouts and other related information about them.

 As you know, fresh vegetables will spoil in a wink if they are not stored precisely.
 And Brussel sprouts are not an exception.
 However, not everybody knows about the effective methods to keep them.